 Until 2018, Dr. Strauss held a series of clinical and research leadership positions in the Department of Psychiatry at Columbia and the NYS Psychiatric Institute, including Vice Chair for Research Administration, Ethics and Policy, Director of Research Operations and Compliance, and Chairman of the IRB.
 Dr. Strauss co-chaired Columbia University’s Standing Committee on the Conduct of Research, and was co-director of the Ethics, Public Policy, and Human Rights Core of the HIV Center for Clinical and Behavioral Studies.

-Dr. Strauss maintains a private practice of psychotherapy and psychopharmacology, and teaches, lectures, and consults widely on matters of human subjects’ protections and applied research and professional ethics.
+Dr. Strauss practices psychotherapy and psychopharmacology in NYC.
+He teaches, lectures, and consults widely on matters of human subjects protections and applied research and professional ethics.